Pseuduvaria setosa: Reproductive biology

 The pollen of P. setosa is shed as permanent tetrads.

 Habitat and distribution

-It has been observed growing on limestone granite substrates, in lowland evergreen forests at elevations of 50-400meters.
+It has been observed growing on limestone granite substrates, in lowland evergreen forests at elevations of 50-400 m.

 Uses

 Bioactive compounds, including the alkaloid liriodenine, extracted from its aerial tissues have been observed in laboratory tests to have antimycobacterial activity against Mycobacterium tuberculosis, antimalarial activity against Plasmodium falciparum, and cytotoxicity to cultured human cancer cell lines.